 Experience bias: We privilege what seems most obvious to us, based on what we already know.
 This means we might miss information that could enhance our perception of an employee’s work.

 Distance bias: We’re most likely to value what is closest to us, in terms of both space and time.
-That means managers may place more emphasis on an employee’s most recent achievements and less emphasis on what she accomplished earlier in the review period, which can skew results.
+That means managers may develop bias in performance reviews by placing more emphasis on an employee’s most recent achievements and less emphasis on what she accomplished earlier in the review period.
+This can skew results.

 Similarity bias: We tend to value the contributions of those who are most like us, which means a boss may not always notice the strengths of people who are different from him.
 Thus, similarity bias can limit opportunities for women and people of color when their boss does not relate to them as strongly, for example.